 - • To be able to carry money without spending it.

 - • To do one’s duty without being supervised.

-Every boy is instructed daily from the Biblical book of Proverbs.
-All staff members are trained to offer spiritual advice and wisdom in every day settings as well as during times of crisis.
+Every boy is instructed daily by the Biblical book of Proverbs.
+All staff members are trained to offer spiritual advice and wisdom in everyday settings as well as during times of crisis.

 As a maritime program, the boys live aboard boats while learning seamanship skills.
 So, all boys must be able to pass a swimming exam before admission.
 The boys also receive vocational training in a variety of disciplines is also offered on-campus.
 Lifestyle competence is also taught such as: driver education, job seeking skills (interviewing, resumes, appropriate dress), banking – including establishing and maintaining a checking and savings’ account, the correct use of credit.
 Every boy learns basic nutrition, cooking and grocery shopping skills, laundry and housekeeping skills.

-The boys must maintain academic success in order to be eligible for extracurricular activities that may include SCUBA certification, windsurfing, boating activities, fishing and a myriad of off-campus activities.
-Responsibility for one’s actions are taught and reinforced on a daily basis.
+The boys must maintain academic success in order to be eligible for extracurricular activities that may include surfing, boating activities, fishing and a myriad of off-campus activities.
+Responsibility for one’s actions is taught and reinforced on a daily basis.
 Privileges come only with an increased demonstration of responsibility for one’s self and toward others.